 Getting paid the right amount

-The ACTU's Your rights at work for students page (new window) also contains useful info about salaries and handy factsheets to download.
+- The ACTU Worksite's Rights at work page (new window) has info about wages and salaries, and factsheets to download.

 What to do if you’re being underpaid

-If you don't think you're getting paid as much as you legally should be, there are some things you can do to sort it out.
+If you don't think you're getting paid as much as you legally should be, there are things you can do.

-If you signed a contract or an agreement before starting your job and you think you're being paid less than the legal amount, or working in unfair conditions, you can contact JobWatch (new window) or the Fair Work Ombudsman (new window) to get some advice on what steps you can take.
+If you signed a contract or an agreement before starting your job and you think you're being underpaid or working in unfair conditions, you can contact:

-If you don’t have anything in writing, but you think that you’re not being paid enough, you should start by finding out the standard pay in your industry for someone of your age and qualifications.
+If you don't have a contract or anything in writing, but you think you’re being underpaid, start by finding out the standard pay in your industry for someone of your age and qualifications.
 You can do this by:

 - Calling the Fair Work Ombudsman on 13 13 94

-For more information on pay rates, as well as info about superannuation and tax, check out our Salary & wages page.
+For more information on getting paid, including info about superannuation and tax, check out our Salary & Wages page.